App Volumes Architecture

 The App Volumes real-time application delivery model separates IT-managed applications and application suites into administrator-defined application containers.
 App Volumes allows for the separation of applications from the OS image, simplifying application management with real-time application delivery, and one-to-many provisioning.

-Figure 1: App Volumes Real-Time Application Delivery Model
+Figure 1: App Volumes real-time application delivery model

-Figure 2: Applications, Packages, and Programs
+Figure 2: Applications, packages, and programs

 The packages can be mounted each time the user logs in to a desktop, at machine startup, or on-demand, when the user launches a program that is part of the package, depending on delivery configuration.